Geology of the Sahrawi Arab Democratic Republic

 The geology of Western Sahara includes rock units dating back to the Archean more than two billion years old, although deposits of phosphorus formed in the Mesozoic and Cenozoic have helped to prompt the current Moroccan occupation of most of the country.

-Stratigraphy & Tectonics
+Stratigraphy and tectonics

 Eastern Western Sahara is underlain by Archean rocks in the Reguibat Shield.
 Ouled Dhlim, a unit of the Mauritanid Orogen outcrops in south-central Western Sahara, while the Zemmour Domain is the southern extent of the Anti-Atlas Domain in Morocco.
 The western part of the country is made up of coastal basin sediments and the south has extensive sand dunes.

 Archean-Proterozoic

 The Reguibat Shield is part of the West African Craton, a large area of stable continental crust left over from the early formation of continents.
 Migmatite forms the core of the shield, overlain by imbricated gneiss belts in the Tiris region, in the east.
 The Tiris Series is made up of sequences of granulite and amphibolite.

 The Zemmour Domain is the periphery of the West African Craton and has carbonates at its base, that store the remains of stromatolites, likely from the Neoproterozoic.